-Pseudoeriocitrin is a molecule that does not exist in reality but was createdin silico by assuming the formation of oxygen radicals in eriocitrin and giving a different geometry.
-It gave femtomolar results during in silico docking studies being successful than eriocitrin in inhibition.
-This study investigated what might be the reason for this ability of pseudoeriocitrin, an unusual molecule with superior inhibitory activity.
-In this study, 3D analysis of possible interactions was performed using the in silico protein-ligand docking method.
+Pseudoeriocitrin is a molecule that does not exist in reality but was created in silico by assuming the formation of oxygen radicals in eriocitrin and giving a different geometry.
+It gave femtomolar results during in silico docking studies, more successful than eriocitrin in inhibition.
+This study investigated the reason for this ability of pseudoeriocitrin, an unusual molecule with superior inhibitory activity.
+This study performed a 3D analysis of possible interactions using the in silico protein-ligand docking method.
 Although it is difficult to say anything definitive, the absence of hydrogen donors renders the pseudoeriocitrin structure highly toxic.
-This new molecule, which can inhibit various proteins at the femtomolar level, was predicted being responsible for high binding ability due to its planar large structure and lots of oxygen radicals which provides a number of hydrogen bonds with the atoms in the active site of the proteins.
+This new molecule, which can inhibit various proteins at the femtomolar level such as the lowest K_i value was 3,45 femtomolar, was predicted to be responsible for high binding ability due to its sizeable planar structure and lots of oxygen radicals, which provide many hydrogen bonds with the atoms in the active site of the proteins.
 It is the first study to show the structure-activity relationship of pseudoeriocitrin via in silico dockings.
-In the result, it was shown that the large core structure, abundance of oxygen atoms, planar coordinates and femtomolar level inhibition were related.
-The chemical properties leading to these new biological properties should be considered from different angles, and more research should be conducted on the synthesis of non-radical pseudoeriocitrin.
+The results indicate that a large core structure, abundant oxygen atoms, planar coordinates, and femtomolar level inhibition are interrelated.
+The chemical properties resulting from these new biological properties should be examined from various angles.
+Additionally, more research should be conducted on synthesizing non-radical pseudoeriocitrin.